• DIESELGEN – pre-gala moves

 Other public services are also scheduled – see the WSR timetable page for the latest details.

-Our DIESEL RUNNING DATES page has been updated and now carries the list of the diesel-hauled public services for 2023.
+Our DIESEL RUNNING DATES page is regularly updated and carries the list of diesel-hauled public services for 2023.
 This page is used in conjunction with DIESELGEN to provide a complete picture of diesel locomotive activities on the WSR:

 The webcams provide a very good way of watching the action from afar.
 Click this link: http://www.wsr.org.uk/cams.htm or click on the image below to go to the webcams via wsr.org.uk: